BMO spaces of $\sigma$-finite von Neumann algebras and Fourier-Schur multipliers on $SU_q(2)$: Abstract

 \section{Abstract}

 We consider semi-group BMO spaces associated with an arbitrary $\s$-finite von Neumann algebra $(\mathcal{M}, \varphi)$.
-We prove that BMO always admits a predual, extending results from the finite case.
-Consequently, we can prove - in the current setting of BMO - that they are Banach spaces and they interpolate with $L_p$ as in the commutative situation, namely $[\BMO(\mc{M}), L_p^\circ(\mc{M})]_{1/q} \approx L_{pq}^\circ(\mc{M})$.
+We prove that the associated row and column BMO spaces always admit a predual, extending results from the finite case.
+Consequently, we can prove that the semi-group BMO spaces considered are Banach spaces and they interpolate with $L_p$ as in the commutative situation, namely $[\BMO(\mc{M}), L_p^\circ(\mc{M})]_{1/q} \approx L_{pq}^\circ(\mc{M})$.
 We then study a new class of examples.
 We introduce the notion of Fourier-Schur multiplier on a compact quantum group and show that such multipliers naturally exist for $SU_q(2)$.